sdm-lang/emacs-sdml-mode/README.md

 * `C-c C-s d` -- open the tree-sitter debug view
 * `C-c C-s q` -- open the tree-sitter query builder
-* `C-c C-s t` -- open a dependency tree view
+* `C-c C-s t` -- open a dependency tree view for the current buffer
-* `C-c C-s v` -- run the validator in a compilation window
+* `C-c C-s v` -- run the validator, on the current buffer, and show the results in a compilation window
+* `C-c C-s V` -- run the validator, on a specified file, and show the results in a compilation window
-* `C-c C-s g` -- run u-ctags for the current project
+* `C-c C-s T` -- run u-ctags for the current project

 ## Add-Ons